This is a critically important distinction to make, and it’s one I’m afraid many people misunderstand.

-In an open Wi-Fi hotspot, it is not secure, period.
-It doesn’t matter what happens after connecting.
+An open Wi-Fi hotspot is not secure, period.
+It doesn’t matter what happens after you connect.

 The Rule: if you didn’t have to enter a password in Windows or on your device simply to connect to the network, you are not on a secure network.

-If you can see a login or Terms of Service page – and by that, I mean any page in your browser with pictures and text asking you to log in or confirm acceptance of some terms of service – then you have already connected to the network.
-It’s the network that’s displaying that page.
+If you see a log-in or Terms of Service page — and by that, I mean any page in your browser with pictures and text asking you to log in or confirm acceptance of some terms of service — then you have already connected to the network.
+The network is displaying that page.

-You’ve connected to the network, and probably the router; it’s just not letting you get any further until you log in or accept.
+You’ve connected to the network and probably the router; it’s just not letting you get any further until you log in or accept terms.

-If you can connect without a password on your Wi-Fi connection and you can see anything in your browser — even that login page — then it’s an open Wi-Fi hotspot, and it is not secure.
+If you can connect without giving Windows a Wi-Fi password, and you can see anything in your web browser — even that log-in page — then it’s an open Wi-Fi hotspot and it is not secure.

 It doesn’t protect you; it protects them

-If the connection isn’t secure, what’s that “interstitial”1 login or “terms of service” thing all about?
+If the connection isn’t secure, what’s that log-in page or “terms of service” all about?

-It has nothing to do with technology and nothing to do with security.
-It’s all about liability.
+What you’re seeing is called an “interstitial” page that has nothing to do with technology and nothing to do with security.
+It’s about liability.

 Technically, it’s called a “captive portal”, as it “captures” your connection and forces you to read and respond to that intermediate page before you’re allowed further.

-Take a close read of the words on that login page.
+Take a close read of the words on that log-in page.
 Chances are, all you’re doing is agreeing to the terms of service.
-The wording and specifics will vary, of course, but in general, by clicking on “I Agree” (or whatever the button may say), you are stating that you:
+The wording and specifics vary, of course, but in general, by clicking on “I Agree” (or whatever the button says), you are stating that you:

 - Won’t download porn